 - Protect the user's wallet from being drained by securely storing and accessing the seed phrase

 - Protect the user from losing wallet access with backup options

 Apple built the iOS Keychain as a SQLite database that securely stores secrets, like passwords, certificates, and private keys.
 Some unique properties of the Keychain include:

 - Items are encrypted using two AES-256-GCM keys: A table key and per-row key

 - Items do not sync to the iCloud keychain

 Keychain items are encrypted using 256-bit keys stored in Apple's Secure Enclave, a dedicated hardware-based key manager isolated from the main processor.

-The Uniswap mobile wallet accesses seed phrases and private keys to
+The Uniswap mobile app accesses seed phrases and private keys to

 - Display the seed phrase on-screen

 To display items on-screen, we use a native UI component written in Swift to fetch and display the seed phrase from the secure iOS Keychain.